SUSE/scf/windows/README.md

 -  If the 'NoCompatibleCell' error is thrown when pushing a windows app, try the following steps:
  1. Run `vagrant rdp` and use the 'vagrant' username and 'vagrant' password to get a remote desktop connection to the Vagrant Windows Cell.
  2. Make sure the docker DNS server is running and CF components are accessible.
-To check if Windows Cell can ping the CF Cloud Controller use: `ping api.hcf`
+To check if the Windows Cell can ping the CF Cloud Controller use: `ping api.hcf`
  3. Make sure that all required services are running.
 To check status and start services use:
 ```
 Get-Service   "consul", "metron", "rep", "CF Containerizer", "CF GardenWindows"